A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Pinterest.
+With permission, I've extracted this picture-quote from Pinterest.
 All rights reserved worldwide.

-Dad was equally proud of my admission to JKUAT.
-Before I reported to the university, he kept pushing me to have everything ready.
-He had me apply for the loan that would cater for my living expenses at JKUAT and ensured I had the class materials that had been listed in my admission letter.
+Dad was also proud.
+He helped me apply for the loan that would cater for my living expenses at JKUAT and ensured I had the class materials that had been listed in my admission letter: books, pencils - the whole shebang.

-My parents must have been proud of my admission to JKUAT not only because I was to pursue one of the most prestigious degree courses in Kenya but also because it was an opportunity they didn't have themselves.
-(They both have no university degree.)
+Mum and Dad were proud of my achievement not only because I was to pursue one of the most prestigious degree courses in Kenya but also because it was an opportunity they didn't have themselves.

-After I reported to JKUAT on that lovely day in May 2007, I went ahead to have a fantastic first year at the university.
-I rose effortlessly before dawn every weekday to prepare for classes during which I made interesting contributions.
+When I finally reported to JKUAT on a lovely day in May 2007, I had a fantastic first year.
+I rose effortlessly every morning, attended classes as required, and even made interesting contributions during lectures.

 ---------------------------------------------------------------------